Student Rights and Responsibilities

 - Access reasonable accommodations to reduce/remove a disability-related barrier by opening a file and submitting requests to Disability Services.

-- Confidentiality of documentation submitted to Disability Services.
+- Confidentiality of documentation submitted to the Center for Accessibility and Disability Resources.

 (Note: Documentation is not released to others on campus; however, personnel involved in implementation of an accommodation/service may have limited information about the disability to effectively provide the service).